Additive energy of regular measures in one and higher dimensions, and the fractal uncertainty principle: Introduction

 \begin{theorem}[Further improvement to additive energy bounds for regular measures in $\R$] With the hypotheses of Theorem \ref{dz-main}, one can take $\beta$ to be of the form

 for some absolute constant $c>0$. \end{theorem}

 The exponent $25$ can be improved here, but we do not attempt to optimize it in this paper.
-It may be possible to improve the bound even further; the best known counterexample (see \cite[\S 6.8.3]{dyatlov-zahl}) only shows that $\beta$ must decay at least as fast as $\frac{1}{\log C}$ as $C \to \infty$ (holding $\delta$ fixed).
+It may be possible to improve the bound\footnote{Since the initial release of this manuscript, Brendan Murphy (private communication) has shown us an unpublished manuscript using the induction on scales method of Bourgain \cite{bourgain} and Freiman's theorem to obtain a similar result with $\beta$ comparable to $\frac{1}{\log C \log\log C}$.} even further; the best known counterexample (see \cite[\S 6.8.3]{dyatlov-zahl}) only shows that $\beta$ must decay at least as fast as $\frac{1}{\log C}$ as $C \to \infty$ (holding $\delta$ fixed).

 Our argument is elementary and relies heavily on the order structure of the real line $\R$, as well as the ability to work with a mesh of dyadic (or more precisely, $K$-adic for a large $K$) intervals.
 Roughly speaking, the idea is to identify a lot of ``left\footnote{One could also work just as easily with a notion of ``right edge'' if desired by switching all the signs.} edges'' of (a suitable discretization of) the $\delta$-regular set $X$: ($K$-adic) intervals $I = [x,x+K^{-2n})$ which intersect the set $X$, but such that there is a large interval $[x-K^{-2n+1},x)$ immediately to the left of $I$ that is completely disjoint from $X$.
 Informally, left edges identify locations and scales where the set $X$ visibly fails to behave like an additive subgroup of the real numbers.
 As $\delta$ is bounded away from $0$ and $1$, we will be able to exhibit many left edges at many scales, to the point that almost all of the elements of $X$ will be contained in at least one left edge (or slight technical generalization of this concept which we call a left near-edge).
 On the other hand, if one considers a sum $x_1+x_2$ arising from a pair $x_1,x_2 \in X$ that are contained in left-edges $[y_1,y_1+K^{-2n})$, $[y_2,y_2+K^{-2n})$ respectively, then there are unusually few other pairs $x_3,x_4 \in X$ with $x_3, x_4$ close (within $K^{-2n+1}/10$ say) of $x_1,x_2$ respectively, such that $x_1+x_2 \approx x_3+x_4$.
 This is because in the vicinity of the left-edge $[y_1,y_1+K^{-2n})$, most of the candidates for $x_3$ lie far to the right of $x_1$, and similarly most of the candidates of $x_4$ lie far to the right of $x_2$, so it is difficult to keep $x_3+x_4$ close to $x_1+x_2$; see Figure \ref{fig:leftedge}.
 Because of this, each pair of left-edges can be used to create a slight diminution of the additive energy; by combining the effect of all the available pairs of left-edges at all scales, we can obtain a preliminary improvement to the trivial bound \eqref{triv} on the additive energy at some fixed small scale $r_0$ (made precise in Proposition \ref{slight-gain-1} below), which can then be iterated by a standard ``induction on scales'' argument to produce Theorem \ref{main}.
 Our bounds are superior to that in Theorem \ref{dz-main} because they do not rely on the Bogulybov--Ruzsa theorem of Sanders \cite{sanders-br}, for which the best known bounds are only quasipolynomial in nature.